nikunj-taneja/squares/README.md

 ## Rules

 The game takes place on an 8 x 8 game board with 64 cells.
 Each cell can hold a disc.
 There are two kinds of disc and represented as below:
-* Red – character O
+* Red – character 0
 * Blue – character #

 Players place their discs alternatively on the game board, one using the red disc and the other using blue.